daiki-kadowaki/judgment-transparency-principle/README.md

 - Automated moderation and enforcement
 - Algorithmic decision-making
 - AI-assisted judgment systems
-- Human–machine interfaces
+- Human–machine interfaces (HMI)

 Its purpose is **not correction**, but **exposure**: to reveal when responsibility is silently displaced.

 ---

-## Non-Standardization and Non-Compliance Notice
+## Position on Standardization and Compliance

-Judgment Transparency Principle **must not** be standardized, certified, or treated as a compliance target.
+The Judgment Transparency Principle (JTP) exists in a **category distinct** from standardization, certification, or compliance frameworks.

-- There is **no such thing** as “JTP-compliant” systems.
-- JTP must **not** be converted into:
-  - ISO / IEEE standards
-  - Evaluation metrics
+- **Non-Conformity**:
-  - Checklists or design requirements
+  JTP is a principle designed to maintain ethical tension and cannot be reduced to a fixed standard.
+Concepts such as "JTP Compliant" or "JTP Certified" fundamentally misrepresent and trivialize the nature of the principle.

-- Any attempt to operationalize JTP as a standard **misrepresents its nature**.
+- **Role as a Reference**:

-JTP exists to re-render perceptible judgments that have faded from human awareness, not to stabilize institutional criteria.
+  External organizations or standards bodies are not prevented from referencing JTP as a **foundational philosophy**.
+Indeed, JTP is intended to serve as a starting point for such discourse.

+However, no guideline, system, or implementation may claim to **"fully satisfy"** JTP.
+Doing so would serve as an indulgence that conceals the very displacement of judgment JTP seeks to expose.

 ---

 ## Interpretation and Derivative Works

-This repository defines the **original formulation** of the Judgment Transparency Principle.
+This repository defines the **Canonical Formulation** of the Judgment Transparency Principle.

-- Interpretations, discussions, or applications may extend this work, **but must not be represented as altering or superseding the original definition**.
-- Use of the names **“Judgment Transparency Principle”** or **“JTP”** implies reference to this original formulation.

-Derivative works must clearly distinguish:
-- interpretation from definition
-- application from principle
+For derivative works (guidelines, tools, systems, etc. that reference JTP), the following distinctions must be made clear:

+1.  **Attribution to the Source**:
+    Explicitly state that the work is informed by the Judgment Transparency Principle (Version 1.0) by Daiki Kadowaki.
+2.  **Denial of Identity**:
+    Explicitly state that the derivative work is **not** JTP itself, nor an authoritative implementation of it.

+Recommended phrasing:
+> *"This work is inspired by / references the Judgment Transparency Principle (JTP), but operates as an independent interpretation."*

 ---